MollyKressler/habitatselectionBiminilemonsharks_ms/Instructions for use of .R code and datafiles for Manuscript 'Habitat or Safety?...'.md

 - Detection data
 	- Acoustic telemetry data
 	- 2019 - 2020
-	- 2019 and part of 2020 provided by Evan Byrnes
+	- 2019 and part of 2020 provided by Evan Byrnes (not available)
-	- part of 2020 provided by Matthew Smukall and Clemency White
+	- part of 2020 provided by Matthew Smukall and Clemency White (available)
 - Habitat data, collected by Drone Adventures in partnerhsip with Save Our Seas Foundation and the Bimini Biological Field Station Foundation:
 	- provded as a shapefile, ESRI, by Matthew Smukall
 	- open using the 'sf' package in R